- Even if you are only about 5 years away from retirement, there's still time to hone your strategy to help meet your retirement goals.

 At the same time you think about shoring up your retirement nest egg, you need to begin thinking about how you'll convert some of these savings into retirement income.
 For many people, it's helpful to start by grouping potential sources of income into 2 basic buckets: guaranteed income from sources such as Social Security, pensions, and annuities, and variable income from a job, retirement savings, and other sources such as rental real estate.

-Next, map out ways to meet essential expenses with guaranteed income sources, and discretionary expenses with non-guaranteed income.
+Next, estimate your retirement expenses and then map out ways to meet essential expenses with guaranteed income sources, and discretionary expenses with nonguaranteed income.
 If you plan to work a bit during retirement, that may provide a conservative boost to your retirement income.
 But be cautious here.
 Survey data shows that many people are not able to work as long as they wanted.
 Finally, before you rush out to file for your Social Security benefits at age 62, consider the big picture: Generally, the longer you wait, the higher the potential lifetime benefits.

 Read Viewpoints on Fidelity.com: Should you take Social Security at 62?

-You may also want to consider shifting a portion of your investment portfolio into income-producing assets, such as bonds or dividend-paying stocks.
+After your review your current investment mix, you may also want to consider shifting a portion of your investment portfolio into income-producing assets, such as bonds or dividend-paying stocks.
 A guaranteed income annuity3 is another option to consider if you're interested in converting your assets to income.
-Generally, the older you are when you buy an annuity, the higher the monthly payout, but there may be advantages to thinking about an annuity before you reach retirement age.
+Generally, the older you are when you buy an annuity, the higher the monthly payout, but there may be advantages to purchasing an annuity before you reach retirement age.
 But these potential moves should still be done within the context of maintaining an appropriate overall asset mix across stocks, bonds, and cash.
 Remember, your retirement income will likely need to last for 30 years or more, which typically requires some exposure to stocks.

 5. How does your home factor into your retirement?